 While it goes without saying that the world’s most perfect fast food is a hamburger accompanied by the faithful French fry, it has also been proven that consumers are more likely to bite into a product that offers a personalized experience which can be consumed on the go.
 And therein lies the appeal of digital video.

-This is the reason we are seeing a discernible shift in eyeballs moving away from conventional TV and spending more time on digital video. in fact Cisco forecasts indicate 82% of internet traffic will be video-based by 2021.
+This is the reason we are seeing a discernible shift in eyeballs moving away from the conventional TV and spending more time on digital video. in fact, Cisco forecasts indicate 82% of internet traffic will be video-based by 2021.

 Live videos are also on the rise, with Facebook reporting that users spend three times as long watching a live video compared to a recorded one.

 So it’s not surprising marketers are taking video seriously and putting out some incredible stuff on social media – but the problem is they often lack the sophisticated data and measurement tools required to make it effective and validate their spend.